wcdawn/siren/README.md

 I know Fortran.
 So do my coworkers.
 It allows for better collaboration.

-1. Can I add XYZ?
+1. Can I add feature XYZ?

 Yep.
 Make a pull request.

-1. Will you add XYZ?
+1. Will you add feature XYZ?

 Probably not.